 About Grand Master Bob Martin

-In August of 2010, the International Bujutsu Society - Kokusai Bujutsu Kessha certified Unified Force Martial Arts as a martial art system and recognized Grand Master Martin as the legitimate Founder or Soke/Head of Family of
+In August of 2010, the International Bujutsu Society – Kokusai Bujutsu Keesha certified Unified Force Martial Arts as a Martial Art System and recognized Grand Master Bob Martin as the legitimate Founder or Soke (Head of Family) of the system.

 Master Martin was one of the founding members of the Zujitsu Federation under Soke Chaka Zulu.
-He is also the originator of the popular Zujitsu training exercise known as Nudging/Joint Manipulation.
+He's also the originator of the popular Zujitsu training exercise known as Nudging/Joint Manipulation.
 Advanced nudging techniques include Body Substitution Strikes and Locks.
 Master Martin also teaches Yang style Tai-Chi for health.
+He continues his Tai Chi studies under Dr. Christopher Viggiano, Shen Wu Dao.
+He also an instructor of "Mimchi" Qi Gung, under GM Sijo Floyd K. Mims Sr.

-Master Martin worked as a broadcast journalist for almost 30-years, producing and reporting.
-He investigated and reported on several crimes, including those involving women.
-For over 20- years Master Martin has conducted Women′s Self Defense/Self Protection Seminars for major corporations including NBC; Pain Webber; CNBC; MSNBC and Reed Travel Group.
+For over 30-years Master Martin worked as a television producer/reporter; covering many crime stories.
+From this experience he has designed Women's Self Defense/Self Protection Seminars for major corporations over the past 20 years including NBC; Pain Webber; CNBC; MSNBC and Reed Travel Group.
 He has also given instruction to the Hoboken and Park Ridge Police Departments in New Jersey.

 About the Patch